Can you spot the difference in attitude between two people who are asked why they want to lose weight?

 Or else you cheated and lifted up your head so that you could look back over your shoulder to that point behind you.

 Eventually, you had to make a choice between 2 options:

-1. “Do I stand still so that I can keep looking at the point that is behind me?”
+1. “Do I stand still so that I can keep looking at what is behind me?”

 2.“Do I lift up my eyes, look forward and move forward?”

 Many people have made that first choice, whether they admit it or not.

 For people who remain fixated on the past, I cannot assist them.
 So my test involves determining if that person can see from the place where they are to where they have decided to be.